-Definition - Creative: The creation of stage and / or pole work with the use of imaginative and original ideas.
-Definition - Combinations: To combine two or move movements together seamlessly to create flowing sequences on and off the pole.
-This includes dance, floor and pole movements.
+Definition - Creative: The creation of stage and / or hoop work with the use of imaginative and original ideas.
+Definition - Combinations: To combine two or move movements together seamlessly to create flowing sequences on all three levels of the hoop: under the low bar, on the low bar, and the high bar.
+This includes dance, floor and all hoop movements.

-- Combinations both on and off the pole that are different, interesting or original. - Combinations that have been creatively choreographed to the music.
+- Combinations both on all three levels of the hoop and off the hoop that are different, interesting or original. - Combinations that have been creatively choreographed to the music.